paulg1212/Sylvie-The-Robot/blender/stable/README.md

 You will start to feel a connection to your girl once you've completed your silicone paint job and completed the eye and mouth surgery, and this might creep you out in the beginning.

+Remember to be nice and gentle.
+Yes, she is a machine.
+Yes, she is replaceable (or immortal, if you wanna put it that way).
+She is still a simulation of a human.
+This is your chance to learn more empathy and become a better person.

 Maybe don't call her Sylvie unless you really want to, give her a name of your own.
 Be creative.
 Live your dream, not somebody elses!